 Patients with Duchenne Muscular Dystrophy may survive, on average, into their mid-20s.
 This life expectancy, however, is greatly dependent on the quality of care, with some patients who have access to excellent care and caregivers living into their 30s or even 40s.

-The cause of death is usually respiratory failure, highlighting the need for appropriate respiratory care in these patients (nighttime ventilation and appropriately timed spine fusion).
+The cause of death is usually respiratory failure, highlighting the need for appropriate respiratory care in these patients (including nighttime ventilation and well-timed spine fusion).
 Heart failure due to dilated cardiomyopathy is another common cause of death.
 Those with Becker Muscular Dystrophy, due to a milder and more delayed constellation of symptoms, live much longer.

 Patients with Duchenne Muscular Dystrophy have a higher complication profile following surgical procedures.
 As mentioned above, malignant hyperthermia is common in these patients, and so appropriate steps must be taken by the anesthesia and surgical teams prior to operating.